onqtam/headjack/src/introduction/addressing.md

 TODO: interface accounts should have associated ways of loading their interfaces - talk about that.
 Also other interfaces & platforms can display the data and provide a link to the original interface if their on-chain account provides the means for that

-TODO: when viewing an old stable URI that has been referenced by "update events" responsible interfaces should show the newest version and indicate that there has been a change
+TODO: when viewing an old stable URI that has been referenced by "update/edit events" responsible interfaces should show the newest version and indicate that there has been a change

-TODO: multiple edit events in parallel to the same original message? a fork? :|

-# Benefits of data/name-centric networking
+# Benefits of Headjack's data/name-centric approach

 TODO: Multiple points to retrieve content - redundancy